sri85/coderbyte/README.md

 Instructions for running:

 Just download the script files and run them from your terminal.
+These scripts are validated against python 2.7

+Enjoy coding :)